TheLux83/100-days-of-code/log.md

 **Thoughts:** Today was database testing day.
 I've added several items into my database to see, if everything works.
 Unfortunately, it doesn't work with images.
 It seems, that they are saved in a wrong path (or not saved at all?)
 I have to investigate this

+### Day 39: March 19, 2020

+**Today's Progress**: Created a way to upload images in my form field.
+Tried to solve the comma problem in my DecimalFields.

+**Thoughts:** The image problem wasn't that big.
+I just had to insert `enctype="multipart/form-data"` into my form.
+But I lost 1,5 hours to figure out how to use a comma instead of a point in my forms.
+And I didn't found any good solution.
+Maybe tomorrow will be a better day...